Hackademic/hackademic/README.md

 Deployment
 ----------

-Dependencies of Hackademic involve a web server (Apache,nginx) and Mysql/MariaDB connected with it.
+Dependencies of Hackademic involve a web server (Apache, nginx) with PHP and Mysql/MariaDB connected with it.
 Make sure you have installed these before you start deploying Hackademic.
+We recommand to use Apache with MySQL.
+See [Digital Ocean's website](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu) for a good tutorial under Ubuntu.

 Clone Hackademic project,